JPW03/nvim-config/HOTKEY_NOTES.md

 I want to replace a phrase from "this" to "that" across the whole file: `:%s/this/that/g`
 - Note that the `/g` enables multiple replacements per line instead of limited to 1 replacement per line

+I want to paste something in INSERT mode from register N: `<C-R>N`

+I want to repeat the last change: `.`